 There is no single reason why certain communities in Arkansas are more at risk for kidney disease, but food insecurity plays a huge role for many rural and minority communities.

 African Americans are 4 times more likely to develop kidney disease, while Hispanic people and Native Americans are at 1.3% and 1.2%, respectively (2).
-Much of their risk is due to their risk for diet-related illnesses like diabetes and hypertension (high blood pressure)
+Much of their risk is due to their risk for diet-related illnesses like diabetes and hypertension (high blood pressure).

 Our mission is deeper than simply providing healthy food.
 Diet is the major determinant of our participants wellbeing, but empowerment and education are vital to see change.

-Good news is kidney disease is reversable.
+Good news is kidney disease is reversible.
 With the correct diet, help from a nutrition or doctor, a support system, and a good nutritional plan, a kidney disease patient can return to good health in time.